- Do I have to take the placement test?

 What kind of placement test does SCC use?

 SCC uses the North Carolina Diagnostic and Placement (NC DAP) test.
-It is a computer-based adaptive test measuring your skills in Math, English and Reading.
+It is a computer-based adaptive test measuring your skills in Writing, Reading and English, and Math.
 Most of the test is multiple choice, but there is an essay component.

 Is an appointment required and how do I make one?